vivaxy/gacp/README.md

 ## Contribution

-Publish by `npm run release`.
+Publish by `yarn run release`.
 This will bump version by git commit messages, update changelog, push changes to git remote, and publish to npm.

 ## Related